 To make good decisions, you want to analyze both relational data and other data that is not structured into tables —notably Hadoop.
 This is difficult to do unless you have a way to transfer data among the different types of data stores.
 PolyBase bridges this gap by operating on data that is external to SQL Server.

-To keep it simple, PolyBase does not require you to install additional software to your Hadoop or Azure environment.
+To keep it simple, PolyBase does not require you to install additional software to your Hadoop environment.
 Querying external data uses the same syntax as querying a database table.
 This all happens transparently.
-PolyBase handles all the details behind-the-scenes, and no knowledge about Hadoop or Azure is required to use PolyBase successfully.
+PolyBase handles all the details behind-the-scenes, and no knowledge about Hadoop is required by the end user to query external tables.

-Query data stored in Hadoop.
+Query data stored in Hadoop from SQL Server or PDW.
 Users are storing data in cost-effective distributed and scalable systems, such as Hadoop.
 PolyBase makes it easy to query the data by using T-SQL.

 Export data to Hadoop, Azure Blob Storage, or Azure Data Lake Store.
 Archive data to Hadoop, Azure Blob Storage, or Azure Data Lake Store to achieve cost-effective storage and keep it online for easy access.